WeiqunPengLab/IRTools/README.md

                         species (i.e. hg19 or mm9) for which a default
                         annotation file (default for 50 bps of single end RNA- Seq library) can be downloaded and used.
-If specified, mappability will take into account.
+If specified, mappability will be take into account.

 Note: To take into account mappability, download [RSeQC 4.0.0](IRTools/utility/RSeQC-4.0.0), and install: `python setup.py install`